devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

-# Arithmetic promotion and conversions
+# Arithmetic/integer promotion and conversion

 NOTE: the following is a simplified version of what is in the standard.
 You need to consult the specification if unsure.
 See